oindrillac/Chess-outcome-prediction/README.md

 This model treats the boards as image data and runs them through a convolutional neural network.
 To run the CNN, issue the following commands:

 * make dataset (do this only once)
-* make tensorboard
+* make tensorboard (before, during, or after training)
-* make train
+* make train (will run against the test set at the end)
+* make run (for subsequent runs or evaluation during training)

 Each time you run the training script, it will load the old model and continue training from wherever you left off.
-So, if you change any hyperparameters, you need to run "make clean".
+So, if you change any hyperparameters, you need to run **make clean**.
 Performance metrics will be available on tensorboard and in the console output.